Current & Past Fellows

 Harvard T.H.
 Chan School of Public Health

-Colleen received her Bachelor’s degree in Biology from Boston College with a minor in Environmental Studies.
+Colleen received her bachelor’s degree in Biology from Boston College with a minor in Environmental Studies.
 Throughout her undergraduate studies, she worked as a Bulfinch temp at MGH.
 This afforded her the experience to work in different office settings and with a variety of patient populations from Rheumatology to Geriatrics.
 These experiences opened her eyes to the many roles and people who keep the hospital running outside of clinical staff.
 After graduation, she worked as a Clinical Research Coordinator in the Cancer Center, both supporting patients and managing clinical trials with pharmaceutical sponsors.
 While here, she realized her desire to impact more than just the handful of patients she could touch in a given day, which led her to consider the field of Public Health.
-Passion for patient advocacy, operational excellence, and healthcare equity all influenced her decision to pursue a Master’s degree.
+Passion for patient advocacy, operational excellence, and healthcare equity all influenced her decision to pursue a master’s degree.

-Colleen received her Master’s of Public Health in Health Management from Harvard T.H.
+Colleen received her Master of Public Health in Health Management from Harvard T.H.
 Chan School of Public Health with a concentration in Public Health Leadership.
 While in school she had the opportunity to intern at the Medical University of South Carolina in the Radiology division.
 There she experienced a department heavily impacting many different areas of the hospital.
 She was able to oversee multiple new initiatives within the department while there, including the opening of a new low-dose CT program.

 Colleen is thrilled to be back at MGH and can’t wait to contribute to the incredible work going on all around her.